 Rev Ashley Buck

 Ashley was born in Bridgnorth in 1961.
 He read History at Manchester University and trained for the Ministry at Cuddesdon Theological College, with parish placements at Kirkby, Merseyside, and Rotherhithe, London.
 He served as curate at Addington, Surrey and St Peter's Eaton Square, London, before returning to Shropshire in the Wenlock Team Ministry, where in due course he became Rural Dean of Condover.
 He moved to Cleobury Mortimer in 2003 and is now Rural Dean of Ludlow.
-Ashley is married to Jo who teaches Classics in Shrewsbury, and they have three grown-up children.
+Ashley is married to Jo, and they have three grown-up children.

 Rev David Eve